 The identity of a reporter will always be protected and not disclosed to anyone not involved in the investigation of a report.
-Employees who wish to keep their identity anonymous when raising concerns, can do so safely through the DSV Whistleblower system, Integrity Line.
+Unless prohibited by local laws, employees who wish to keep their identity anonymous when raising concerns, can do so safely through the DSV Whistleblower system, Integrity Line.